lbogdan/ramblings-drafts/vue-eslint-prettier.md

 If you're already using VSCode, you can use this trick(?) to start it with a clean slate while keeping your current settings untouched.

-For this tutorial(?)
-I'm using the following minimal VSCode configuration:
+For this article I'm using the following minimal VSCode configuration:
 ```json
 {
     "telemetry.enableCrashReporter": false,